Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 Program prerequisites include either completion of a U.S. DPD or all of the prerequisites courses listed below.
 Program prerequisites may be completed at any accredited institutions.
 Students will need to have achieved a grade of B or better in all prerequisite courses.

-SHP offers four prerequisite courses.
+SHP offers five prerequisite courses.
 Information on the courses can be found here.

 SHP Tuition and Fees